Proportional Selection in Networks: Preliminaries

 \subsection{Election Rules}

-An (committee) election profile is a triple $(V,C,\mu),$ where $\mu$ is a function that denotes the preferences expressed by the voters of $V$ over the candidates of $C$.
-A voting rule is a function that for each profile $(V,C,\mu)$ and natural $k,$ elects a committee consisting of $k$ candidates of $C$ according to the preferences of $V$ as expressed by $\mu$.
-Preferences can be expressed in various ways, e.g., using approval ballots where $\mu_i(c) = 1$ if voter~$i$ approves candidate $c$ and $\mu_i(c) = 0$, otherwise, or using general utility functions in which $\mu_i(c)$ is an arbitrary non-negative value indicating the satisfaction of $i$ from electing $c$.
-We particularly focus on scenarios where $V \equiv C$, i.e., voters aim to select a committee from among themselves by expressing preferences over one another.
+A committee election is a triple $\left(V, C, \mu = \{\mu_i\}_{i \in V}\right)$, where $\mu_i\colon C \to \reals_{+}$ is a function representing the preferences of a voter $i \in V$ over the candidates in $C$.
+A higher value of $\mu_i(c)$ indicates a stronger level of support from $i$ towards $c$.
+A voting rule is a function that for each election $(V,C,\mu)$ and natural number $k \in \naturals$ returns a subset of $k$ candidates from $C$.
+Voters' preferences can be expressed in various ways, e.g., using approval ballots where $\mu_i(c) = 1$ if voter~$i$ approves candidate $c$ and $\mu_i(c) = 0$, otherwise, or using general utility functions in which $\mu_i(c)$ is an arbitrary non-negative value indicating the satisfaction of $i$ from electing $c$.
+We particularly focus on scenarios where $V \equiv C$, i.e., when the voters aim to select a committee from among themselves.

-Two of the simplest election rules are Approval Voting (AV) and Satisfaction Approval Voting (SAV).
-Under these rules, each candidate $c$ is getting a score from each voter $v_i$, which equals $\mu_i(c)$ for AV and $\mu_i(c)/\sum_{c'\in C}{\mu_i(c')}$ for SAV.
-In both rules, the $k$ candidates having the maximum total score form the winning committee.
-An alternative voting rule that aims to select sets of candidates in a proportional way has been recently proposed under the name Method of Equal Shares \citep{Peters:Skowron:2020}.